KelvinHere/Yoga_Milestone_4/README.md

 - Instructor can:
     - Do anything a User can
     - View a list of lessons they created
-        - Create / Edit / Delete a lesson
+        - Create / Edit / Delete their lessons

 - Administrator can:
     - Do anythng a User can